pasmaskas/Batocera-Web-Services-Netflix-Inspired-Theme/README.md

 batocera-save-overlay
 ```

-This saves the changes to the Batocera overlay so they remain after a reboot or system update.
+This saves the changes to the Batocera overlay so they remain after a reboot.

 ## 4. Restart Batocera